agardnerIT/obslab-jmeter/docs/index.md

 This demo will run an [Apache JMeter](https://jmeter.apache.org){target=_blank} script and send a [Dynatrace SDLC event](https://docs.dynatrace.com/docs/platform/openpipeline/reference/openpipeline-ingest-api/sdlc-events/events-sdlc-builtin){target=_blank} when the load test is finished.

+The HTTP requests in the JMX file are also instrumented with the recommended `x-dynatrace-test` headers.
+[Monaco](https://docs.dynatrace.com/docs/manage/configuration-as-code/monaco){target=_blank} is used to apply configuration to your tenant to capture these header values.

 This event can be used to trigger further automations such as Dynatrace workflows.

 ![Dynatrace JMeter dashboard](images/sdlc-event.png)